 Anyways, I created this website as an outlet for me.
 I enjoy about everything that pertains to history, but my family does not.
 In fact, I have been known to drive them crazy with all of my history references.
 So I set up this website to keep the peace.

-Researching this topic throughout college and then for the website has been quite an experience that has given me a new perspective on our countries founding.
+Researching this topic throughout college and then for the website has been quite an experience that has given me a new perspective on our country’s founding.
 I never realized how human these men and women were and I hope that I am able to capture some of that with my articles.

-So anyways, thanks for stopping by and reading this.
+So anyway, thanks for stopping by and reading this.
 I hope that the articles on the site help you in your research and do not hesitate to contact me if you need some help.

 P.S.
-Check me out on:
+Check me out on Facebook